By Anthony De Marinis, CDBC, ADT, LFDM, FFCP

 To me, each dog becomes a teacher in our lives for something, whether it’s about owning and training a dog, living with a behaviorally challenged dog or some thing else in our life on a human level.
 Journey has truly taken me on a ‘journey’.
 He has taught me so much about dogs are not motivated by food or transactional rewards.
 I have learned to look beyond food rewards as the motivator.
 Instead, I now look at how I can tap into what a dog finds rewarding and motivating and how to create an enjoyable play session or game around those rewards when possible.

 Helpful Video’s on Food & Toy Play Rewards

 Credit where credit is due!

 I want to give credit where credit is due.
 A lot of what I have learned has been through working with client dogs and through various continuing education material from other professionals.
-I have to give a special thanks to a friend and colleague, Vinny Viola, of Canine Jester Dog Training for pointing me in the direction to some of the education resources I learned from, as well as for his own helpful advice and thoughts.
+I have to give a special thanks to a friend and colleague, Vinny Viola, of Canine Jester Dog Training for all of his helpful advice and thoughts, as well as for pointing me in the direction to some of the educational resources I learned from.

 The following trainers and their education material have influenced much of the work found in this blog.